Location & Position

 Segment IVb — Left Medial Inferior (Quadrate Lobe)

-• Between gallbladder fossa (right) and ligamentum teres (left)
+Between gallbladder fossa (right) and ligamentum teres (left), anterior to porta hepatis.

 RIGHT LOBE SEGMENTS (V, VI, VII, VIII)